Always More Than One Way

 The cause of most cancers is environmental, meaning it has to do with what we eat and drink, how much we exercise, and the toxicity we are exposed to, including thoughts and stress.
 We always have a choice to make lifestyle changes and healthy options.
 There is always more than one way!

 An example is excess sugar, which increases insulin and, along with high blood sugar, changes the way estrogen is metabolized in the body.
 Elevated estrogen levels are a risk factor for several cancers.
 As an alternative, some women can choose bioidentical hormonal replacement, which uses hormones that are molecularly identical to the ones their body produces, making it a safer alternative.
+Just make sure to look into experts that use something like EMR for Hormone Therapy Practices to get the best possible experience.

 Breast pain that comes and goes is usually caused by excess hormonal stimulation of the breast from too much estrogen, excessive caffeine, or chronic stress.
 It is not a risk for breast cancer!
 According to Dr. Christiane Northrup, the link between breast pain and breast cancer is very low – less than one percent.